kubernetes/kops/docs/advanced/experimental.md

 * `+SpotinstHybrid` - Toogles between hybrid and full instance group implementations
 * `-SpotinstController` - Toggles the installation of the Spot controller addon off
 * `+SkipEtcdVersionCheck` - Bypasses the check that etcd-manager is using a supported etcd version
-* `+TerraformJSON` - Produce kubernetes.ts.json file instead of writing HCL v1 syntax.
-Can be consumed by terraform 0.12
+* `+TerraformJSON` - Produce kubernetes.tf.json file instead of writing HCLv2 syntax.
+Can be consumed by terraform 0.12+
 * `+VFSVaultSupport` - Enables setting Vault as secret/keystore